turbot/guardrails-samples/policy_packs/aws/dms/enforce_replication_instances_to_not_be_publicly_accessible/README.md

 terraform apply
 ```

+### Apply Policy Pack

 Log into your Guardrails workspace and [attach the policy pack to a resource](https://turbot.com/guardrails/docs/guides/working-with-folders/smart#attach-a-smart-folder-to-a-resource).

 ### Enable Enforcement

+> [!TIP]
+> You can also update the policy settings in this policy pack directly in the Guardrails console.
+>
+> Please note your Terraform state file will then become out of sync and the policy settings should then only be managed in the console.

-By default, the controls are set to `Check` in the pack's policy settings.
+By default, the policies are set to `Check` in the pack's policy settings.
 To enable automated enforcements, you can switch these policies settings by adding a comment to the `Check` setting and removing the comment from one of the listed enforcement options:

 ```hcl
 resource "turbot_policy_setting" "aws_dms_replication_instance_approved" {